HwWobbe/hello-world/2nd file (test).md

 <hr>
 <h2> Tests </h2>

-* try a Rull Request for End_notes.
+* try a Pull Request for End_notes.
 # Moved to the wiki.